theodorostaloumtzis/Heat-Diffusion-Simulation/Parallel OMP/code_explanation.md

 }
 ```

-Η συνάρτηση `initialize` χρησιμοποιεί τη δήλωση `#pragma omp parallel for` για να παραλληλοποιήσει τη διπλή βρόχο `for` που αρχικοποιεί το πλέγμα. Αυτό σημαίνει ότι κάθε thread μπορεί να αναλάβει ένα μέρος του πλέγματος και να το αρχικοποιήσει παράλληλα, επιταχύνοντας έτσι τη διαδικασία.
+The `initialize` function uses the `#pragma omp parallel for` directive to parallelize the nested `for` loops that initialize the grid.
+This means each thread can take a portion of the grid and initialize it in parallel, speeding up the process.

-#### Ενημέρωση του Πλέγματος
+#### Updating the Grid

 ```c
 void update(double grid[GRID_SIZE][GRID_SIZE]) {